jialen2/Faculty_movement/Report.md

 # The Problem
-The project aims at discovering professor moving trends between different academic institutions, and provide ranking for institutions based on faculty movement statistics.
+The project aims at discovering professor moving trends between different academic institutions, and find useful information for institutions based on faculty movement statistics.

 # Approaches
 The project can be summarized into 3 steps: scraping, analyzing and ranking.
 I will discuss each step in detail later.